AlexParamonov/processor/README.md

 [![Coverage Status](https://coveralls.io/repos/AlexParamonov/processor/badge.png?branch=master)](https://coveralls.io/r/AlexParamonov/processor?branch=master)

-Processor is a tool that helps to iterate over collection and perform complex actions on a result.
+Processor is a tool that helps to iterate over a collection and perform complex actions on a result.
 It is extremely useful in data migrations, report generation, etc.

 Collection could be iteratively fetched by parts but for processor it will looks like an endless collection.
 There are a lot such tiny goodness that makes usage of processor pleasant.
-Need logging, exception processing, post/pre processing a result - no problems, all included and easily extended.
+Need logging, exception processing, post/pre processing a result?
+No problem - all included and easily extended.

-Use the processor to DRY your migrations, report and stop mess with logging and post processing.
+Use the processor to DRY your migrations, reports and to stop mess with logging and post processing.

 Did I mentioned you can run in threads as easy as say `processor.run_in_threads 10`?